 Net value (CRO -40%)-$1,208.06

 The lesson: Staking-based cards are investment decisions disguised as cashback cards.
-You are betting that the token will not drop enough to erase your rewards.
-If you are not independently bullish on CRO/PLU/WXT, use a no-stake card instead.
+If you are not independently bullish on the token, use a no-stake card instead.
+Most experienced users sell native token rewards to USDC or fiat within 24 hours of receiving them - this locks in the full rate and eliminates price risk.

 Common Mistakes That Cost You Cashback